What is breast cancer?

 Oral contraceptives:

-Compared to women who have never taken oral contraceptives (birth control pills), those who do - or who have taken them in the past – may have a greater risk of breast cancer.
+Compared to people who have never taken oral contraceptives (birth control pills), those who do – or who have taken them in the past – may have a greater risk of breast cancer.
 When you stop taking oral contraceptives, your risk of breast cancer starts to decline.
 It’s important to talk with your doctor or nurse practitioner about both the risks and the benefits of oral contraceptives.

 Hormone replacement therapy (HRT):